| Folk Music / Local Music

 gradually transformed into popular forms can be considered to be an

+extension of Ottoman music that transformed into today's norms.
 Ottoman Artistic Music is a synthesis.
 It bears many riches of the

 history.
 It was shared and formed together with minorities living with